Having a one-page resume is possible, even if you have decades of experience behind your back.

 “Hands down the best and most intuitive resume builder I've used.
 Go for the pro plan - it's the best bang for your buck.
 You get a lot more sections, which helps with the different variations of your cv, especially if you want to tailor it to different industries."

-Your resume can always be one page, regardless of experience.
-One-page resume shows the best parts of your work history akin to a movie teaser.
-The important and relevant information comes first, which makes it an efficient format for any professional field.
+Yes, your resume can be one page, regardless of experience.
+Single-page resumes focus on the most relevant parts of your work history.
+Put important and relevant information first, as this makes for an efficient format for any professional field.

 So, does a resume have to be one page?

 A resounding no. Professionals with a lot of relevant experience in a field can benefit from two or even three-page resumes.
 If you’ve spent the past 15 years working as a business transformation manager and you have a lot of examples to communicate on your resume, then definitely go with a longer one.

 Does it mean the one-page resume format is dead?

 No. A resume should focus on your relevant experience and give insight into the impact you’ve had at previous companies you’ve worked for and give a glimpse into who you are.

 Fit all three on a single page and you’ve got yourself a pretty impactful resume.
 In the examples we’re going to review below, we’ve made sure to analyze how each has made their resume.